Ovid/zen-of-test-suites/README.md

     ├── api/
     └── web/

-So long as the test directories in those top-level directories follow a predictable, discoverable structure, the test suite should be much easier to work with.
+**Recommendation**: Organize your test files to have a predictable, discoverable structure.
+The test suite should be much easier to work with.

 ### Much of the testing code is duplicated